Acknowledgement of Country

 With the exception of situations where there is an imminent risk to a person’s safety, it is necessary to obtain informed consent before contacting police or other third parties on behalf of someone who is over 18 years old.
 However, if you are seeking advice on their situation, you can do this on their behalf without disclosing their identity or any identifying factors.
 Reports to the Australian Federal Police can also be made anonymously and kept in confidence.

-It is important to maintain privacy and confidentiality with someone who is disclosing to you that they are affected by or at risk of forced marriage – and not to share information with family or community members.
-Leaked information can present a very real danger to someone affected by forced marriage.
-Ensure that you never disclose any information to anyone else unless the affected person has given their explicit direction or permission for you to do so.
+It is important to maintain privacy and confidentiality when someone discloses to you that they are affected by forced marriage – and to not share information with any family or community members.
+Leaked information can present a real danger to someone affected by forced marriage.
+Ensure that you never disclose any information to anyone else unless the affected person has given clear permission for you to do so.

 How does this work in practice?

-• Let them know that it is important to be mindful of travel plans being made for them (whether explicitly stated for the purpose of marriage or not); in this case one should seek external advice from My Blue Sky or AFP
+Let them know that it is important to be mindful of travel plans being made for them (whether clearly for the purpose of marriage or not); if there are travel plans, please seek external advice from My Blue Sky or the Australian Federal Police.

-• If you have immediate concerns for your safety, the safety of another person, or there is an emergency, dial Triple Zero (000).
-You can also seek advice from the AFP or My Blue Sky.
+If you have immediate concerns for your safety, the safety of another person, or there is an emergency, dial Triple Zero (000).

 Section 5: Identifying and screening for forced marriage